From TV to sports: the complete guide to sponsorship marketing

 The opportunities are endless!

-Whether it’s the local corner shop sponsoring the yearly community pantomime or a global giant sponsoring the Olympic Games, there are a few common kinds of sponsorship marketing you should be aware of.
+Here are a few common kinds of sponsorship marketing you should be aware of.

 Sports sponsorship is when a brand decides to align itself with a certain sport, usually in an attempt to increase brand awareness.